Cruxnz/metro/docs/local-server-setup.md

 6. Create a database with `CREATE DATABASE metro_db;`.

 7. Grant privileges to the user `GRANT ALL PRIVILEGES ON DATABASE metro_db TO metro`.

+8. Start the server with `./scripts/start.sh`.

+9. Bash into the server container with `docker exec -it metro.server python`.

+10. Run `from app import db` then `db.create_all()` in the shell.

+11.

+8. `psql -d metro_db` to get into database shell.